forter/security-101-for-saas-startups/security.md

 ### Physical Security

-* Lock every workstation when you walk away from it.
+* Configure laptops to sleep after 5 minutes you are away from your desk, and require a password to re-open it.

 * Never let a stranger within arms reach of a computer (especially if it has a USB port).
 Physical access is the fastest way to getting your system and product and customers compromised.